President Biden to apologize for 150-year Indian boarding school policy

 During the second phase of its investigation, the Interior conducted listening sessions and gathered the testimony of survivors.
 One of the recommendations of the final report was an acknowledgement of and apology for the boarding school era.
 Haaland said she took that to Biden, who agreed that it was necessary.

 Haaland, whose grandparents were forced to attend a boarding school, said she was honored to play a role, along with her staff, in helping make the apology a reality.
-Haaland will join Biden on Friday as he delivers his speech.
+Haaland will join Biden during his first diplomatic visit to a tribal nation as president on Friday as he delivers his speech.
 “It will be one of the high points of my entire life,” she said.

 It’s unclear what, if any, action will follow the apology.
 The Department of Interior is still working with tribal nations to repatriate the remains of children on federal lands, and many tribes are still at odds with the U.S. Army Corps of Engineers, which has refused to follow the federal law regulating the return of Native American remains when it comes to those still buried at Carlisle Indian School in Pennsylvania.